 "When risk overtakes one of us, we who are left wonder whether it is worthwhile.
 The ideal of service in science which is exemplified by Tom and by those who have gone before him provides the answer.
 The rewards of dedicated work are great.
 The work is worth doing; the devoted service exemplified in Tom Berg's association with the Antarctic Research Program will remain an inspiration for all of us."

-The above article text and black-and-white photo appeared in the January-February 1971 Antarctic Journal; the closeup view of the plaque is by Dominick Dirksen and is from the Antarctic Photo Library.
+The above article text and black-and-white photo appeared in the January-February 1971 Antarctic Journal; the closeup view of the plaque is by Dominick Dirksen and is from the Antarctic Photo Library (link to original).
 The photo above right is mine from October 1976...this is fellow 1977 winterover Fritz Koerner--we are about to head off for what is now known as Happy Camper.
 Fritz is standing in front of the plaque, but note the sign above the door "Field Party Processing Center" which was the original name for this facility.
 The last photo is a December 2000 view of the BFC by Larry Nittler, currently a staff scientist at the Carnegie Institution in Washington, DC.
 He took this photo while part of an ANSMET expedition to Meteorite Hills.
-It clearly shows the plaque as well as that old USARP emblem above the door.
+The BFC photo is from this page which clearly shows the plaque as well as that old USARP emblem above the door (alas, the ANSMET link from that photo page is no longer available).